geo200cn/geo200cn.github.io/hw_guidelines.md

 </div>
 ## **Creating and saving an R Markdown document**
 \
 To create a new `.Rmd` file in RStudio, select File -> New File -> R Markdown.
 A window should pop up.
-Type in "Assignment 1" next to *Title* and your name next to *Author*.
+Type in "Assignment X", where X is the assignment number, next to *Title* and your name next to *Author*.
+The date should be the current date.
 Leave everything else alone and click OK.
 A new window in the top left of your RStudio console should pop up containing your new R Markdown file.

 <br>